Le Vent du sud

-Le Vent du sud (in Arabic: ريح الجنوب) is an Algerian film directed by Mohamed Slimane Riad in 1975.
+Le Vent du sud (Arabic: ريح الجنوب; English: The Southerly Wind) is an Algerian film directed by Mohamed Slimane Riad in 1975.
 Based on the eponymous short story by Abdelhamed Benhedouga.
 The film aims to address the condition of women in the face of obscurantism and exploitation by the patriarchy..

 Synopsis

 Nefissa, a young woman from southern Algeria and a student in Algiers, returns home for the summer.
-Once there, she is confronted with her father's decision to force her into marriage, even though she wanted to finish her studies.
+Once there, she is confronted with her father's decision to force her into marriage, even though she wants to finish her studies first.
 She decides to flee to Algiers.
 Wounded and lost in the mountains, she is rescued by Rabah, a shepherd who, through his encounter with Nefissa, becomes aware of his exploited condition.
 Together, they discover the opportunities offered by the cooperatives that emerged from the agricultural revolution.